-This post contains a variety of different feeding strategies that might help children with oral sensory issues.
+This article contains a variety of different feeding strategies that might help children with oral sensory issues.
 I am not a doctor or therapist, and this shouldn’t replace medical advice.
-I am writing based on anecdotal experiences I’ve had from the past nine years of working with my son and my own personal research.
+I am writing based on anecdotal experiences I’ve had from the past eleven years of working with my son and my own personal research.
 Some of these topics are specific feeding strategies for different ways to help your child interact with food.
 Other suggestions illustrate how to communicate a positive attitude during meals.
 I hope some of this information will help you to safely encourage your picky eater to gain more confidence in eating skills.

 Feeding Strategies for the Picky Eater

 Food chaining is the practice of gradually exposing someone to new foods with incremental texture or flavor changes.
 This process is detailed in the book Food Chaining, which is an excellent resource for parents trying to understand the underlying cause of their child’s selective eating and how to safely introduce new foods.
 For example:

 - For a child who only eats chicken nuggets from one type of fast food restaurant, you may want to try working on offering chicken nuggets from a variety of different restaurants, then making them at home, then offering breaded chicken patties or even pork.